NIKMIKIN/NIKMIKIN/README.md

 ## Hi there 👋

 Nice to meet you!
-I'm Nik, a Software engineer based in San Diego.
-Soon to be Junior Test Engineer at ASML
+I'm Nik, a Software engineer at ASML

 ## A Little About Me